lydavid/MusicSearch/README.md

 ## Development

-[See here](./docs/README.md) for notes on upcoming features and some development processes.
+[See here](./docs/README.md) for notes on setting up the project, and some development processes.

 ## Privacy Policy